This post about the 2020 Year of the Rat was first published in January 2020 but the ideas and messages within are useful for writers in any New Year.

-The Vietnamese lunar New Year is the most important celebration of the year and here in my local fishing community celebrations are still in full swing.
-I’ve raised many a glass of warm local beer this week with my Vietnamese neighbours to herald in the year of the Rat.
+The Vietnamese lunar New Year is the most important celebration of the year and here in my local fishing community in Hoi An celebrations are still in full swing.
+I’ve raised many a glass of warm local beer this week with my Vietnamese neighbours to herald in the Year of the Rat.

 I am not really into horoscopes, or warm beer for that matter, but since everybody else around me is, it feels natural to just go with the flow and embrace all that the year of the Rat stands for.
 Here is why I think the Year of the Rat is going to be a great year for writers.